Get Filthy with SOPHIE's New Track "Ponyboy"

 Her follow-up, however, couldn't be more different.
 The track, "Ponyboy," is as-in-your-face as your literal nose.
+Like much of the work of PC Music (the notorious UK production collective to which SOPHIE is affiliated), it goes for a 'more is more' approach.
 It makes a meal of sexuality, with vocal sparring between a hyper-girly trill, a booming, industrial baritone, and SOPHIE's own purr.
 The lyrics are barely veiled in pony-based innuendo (lots of talk about riding and reins etc. etc.) and there are 90's dance samples dotted over the hammering beat as randomly as a Jackson Pollock painting.

 Obviously it's excellent fun, and shows that while SOPHIE knows when to pull back, she also knows when to throw everything at a track, and make it all stick.
 Hear it, and watch the video, choreographed by performance duo FlucT who also feature alongside SOPHIE, above.